UWTSD Home - Study With Us - Undergraduate Courses - Acting (BA)

 The skills and training embedded in the programme will equip you for a portfolio career in performance, self-employment and entrepreneurship.
 These skills are transferable to many other areas of industry, such as producing, media development and project management.
 You will also gain practical skills in teaching and workshop leading.

-UWTSD ranked 1st in Wales for Drama, Dance and Cinematics
+UWTSD ranked first in Wales for Drama, Dance and Cinematics.

 Complete University Guide 2023.